 Today I listened to an interview with a fascinating man, Jono Fisher, whose areas of interest include Mindful Masculinity and Conscious Capitalism and Kindness.
 He has created a movement called The Wakeup Project.
 Jono regularly hosts events with Google’s Search Inside Yourself program.
 If you have a chance to hear him I highly recommend it.
 He is among an increasing number of people who think that mindfulness could save the world.

 In today’s interview Jono talked about the benefits of everyday acts of mindfulness.
 He spoke about the positive effects of hugging a dog and needless to say, I was already there thinking about the benefits I experience in the work and play that I have with horses.
-I also found it interesting to hear that some people feel that mindfulness with take away their edge, that they won’t be as productive or creative, that they will get too mellow without the edge that they associate with life and work results.
+I also found it interesting to hear that some people feel that mindfulness will take away their edge, that they won’t be as productive or creative, that they will get too mellow without the edge that they associate with life and work results.
 Au contraire I say.
 Fully embodied mindfulness and meditation are what you see when Shaolin monks perform their amazing feats of physical and mental prowess.

 Science is showing us the proof – mindfulness is good for us.
 Mrs. Mindfulness lists some of the benefits on her web page invitation to join the Mindfulness Summit:

 - Mindfulness will help you have better sex and improve your relationships.